William Henry Havergal: Legacy

-He also wrote, selected, harmonised, and arranged, upwards of thirty works and pieces of music.
+He also wrote, selected, harmonised, and arranged, upwards of thirty works and pieces of music, notably the tune Franconia (hymn tune) for the hymn 'Blest are the pure in heart' (New English Hymnal 341).

 Wives and children

 He married (1), 2 May 1816, Jane, fifth daughter of William Head of East Grinstead—she died 5 July 1848; and (2), on 29 July 1851, Caroline Ann, daughter of John Cooke of Gloucester—she died 26 May 1878.
 His children, Henry East Havergal, Francis Tebbs Havergal and Frances Ridley Havergal, are separately noticed.
 Another daughter, Maria Vernon Graham Havergal, who died 22 June 1887, wrote several books, and an autobiography which was edited by her sister, Jane Miriam Havergal, who married, October 1842, Henry Crane.
 Mrs. Crane also published records of her father's life.

 Archives

 Archives related to Havergal, including his music notebook and family papers, are held at the Cadbury Research Library, University of Birmingham.